 James Purefoy put up a better performance than Eric Mabius.
 While he barely had anything to work with, he still managed to play the good guy one moment and the bad guy the next.
 Thus, I feel like Purefoy did enough to make the list.
 But he’s only getting the 5th spot on my list of the best Resident Evil (2002) characters.

-When it comes to realistic behavior and character relatability, look no further than Kaplan, who’s portrayed by Matt Crewes!
+When it comes to realistic behavior and character relatability, look no further than Kaplan, who’s portrayed by Martin Crewes!

 3. One (James Shade)